Wildlife

 Black-tailed Rattlesnake, Crotalus molossus.

 Feeds on mice, rats, rabbits, birds, and lizards.
-Because this snake is venomous, give it plenty of room and do not handle it.

 Key detailWhat to look for